rvohealth/dream/SECURITY.md

 ## Reporting a Vulnerability

-To report a vulnerability, please contact us at `dream-security@rvohealth.com`.
+To report a vulnerability, please contact us at [dream-security@rvohealth.com](mailto:dream-security@rvohealth.com).
 Once the vulnerability is verified, a patch will be provided.
 Once the patch is provided, a new version will be published closing the vulnerability.
-Private contact will resume between the reportee and the code maintainers until the vulnerability is resolved.
+Private contact will resume between the reporter and the code maintainers until the vulnerability is resolved.